M66B/FairEmail/FAQ.md

 As a rule of thumb the battery usage should be below or in any case not be much higher than *Mobile network standby*.
 If this isn't the case, please let me know.

+It is inevitable that synchronizing messages will use battery power because it requires network access and accessing the messages database.

+Reconnecting to an email server will use extra battery power, so an unstable internet connection will result in extra battery usage.
+In this case you might want to synchronize periodically, for example each hour, instead of continuously.

 Most of the battery usage, not considering viewing messages, is due to synchronization (receiving and sending) of messages.
 So, to reduce the battery usage, set the number of days to synchronize message for to a lower value, especially if there are a lot of recent messages in a folder.
-Long press a folder name in the folders list to access this setting.
+Long press a folder name in the folders list and select *Edit properties* to access this setting.

 If you have at least once a day internet connectivity, it is sufficient to synchronize messages just for one day.